Abandon a gift in a Will to keep the pension?

 Does Mary keep her Centrelink Benefits?

-Sadly, no. Centrelink deems monies abandoned or given away still yours for the next five years.
+Sadly, no. Centrelink deems monies abandoned or given away.
+They are still considered your assets for the next five years.

 Two Centrelink deprivation exceptions: